-If you’re among the many Americans who are falling behind in this department, you’re not alone.
+If you’re among the many Americans who are falling behind with finances, you’re not alone.
 I’ve pinpointed some of the most obvious signs that it’s time to increase your knowledge in money management.
 Before you start reading, take our quiz and put your knowledge to the test!

 Quiz: How much do you know about your personal finances?